USS Delaware (1861): Origins

 The Delaware—a sidewheel steamer—was the fourth ship to be named Delaware by the Navy.
 She was built in 1861 at the Harlan & Hollingsworth Iron Shipbuilding Company of Wilmington, Delaware.
 The steamboat, initially called the Edenton, was ordered in 1860 by the Albemarle Steam Packet Company.
 This company was made up of 24 businessmen from northeastern North Carolina who wanted to operate a steamboat in the Albemarle Sound area of North Carolina.
 According to the agreement, the steamboat would be built using "timbers of bar iron, attached to the hull plating via keepers."
 The Packet Company's president, Edward Wood of Edenton, North Carolina, grew concerned over the deteriorating situation between the North and the South.
 Wood ultimately stopped payments over fear that the steamboat, now called the Virginia Dare would be detained.
 (Hayes Collection, SHC) Later the Virginia Dare was purchased by the Union Navy on 14 October 1861, and renamed USS Delaware.
 Lieutenant S. P. Quackenbush was placed in command.

 Assigned to the North Atlantic blockade

 Delaware's task—during the course of her patrols—was to sink or capture Confederate ships, and to bombard forts and other military installations.
 Assigned to the North Atlantic Blockading Squadron, Delaware sailed from Philadelphia, Pennsylvania on 12 December 1861 and stood up the James River on 26 December 1861 on patrol.
 On 12 January 1862, she sailed for Hatteras Inlet, North Carolina as part of General Burnside's expedition against Confederate forces in the North Carolina sounds.
-Delaware took part in the capture of Roanoke Island from 7 to 8 February 1862; and on 10 February 1862 she took part in the attack on Elizabeth City, North Carolina, where she shared in the capture or destruction of five Confederate gunboats and two schooners.
+Delaware took part in the capture of Roanoke Island from 7 to 8 February 1862, securing the landing of Union infantry on the island by shelling an awaiting enemy detachment at Ashby's Harbor; and on 10 February 1862 she took part in the attack on Elizabeth City, North Carolina, where she shared in the capture or destruction of five Confederate gunboats and two schooners.